gluepy/gluepy/docs/ref/settings.rst

 Default: ``"gluepy.exec.tasks.BootstrapTask"`` (dotted string to ``BootstrapTask``)

-Dotted path to a :ref:`task` that we want to inject to the beginning of every DAG that we execute in our project.
+Dotted path to a :ref:`tasks` that we want to inject to the beginning of every DAG that we execute in our project.
 Usually helpful to provide a standard set of diagnostic meta data around the execution.

 .. setting:: LOGGING